 Category Archives: Divorce and Finances | Eileen Coen, JD Mediation

 Finding a fair divorce financial settlement.
-When it comes to alimony and child support, most divorcing couples are concerned that their agreement be fair.
+When it comes to alimony and child support, most divorcing couples are concerned that their agreement is fair.
 However, in my experience as a divorce mediator, both parties are most successful when they focus on the dollars first, rather than the sense.
 In other words, focus on what’s… Read More »

 People typically know that the cash value of a Whole Life insurance policy can be a marital asset and subject to division on divorce.
 But term life insurance and disability insurance are often overlooked in divorce negotiations since they accrue no cash value.
 That’s a big mistake, especially when there is child support or… Read More »

-When the increased costs of maintaining two households strains the family’s budget, parents face the arduous task of making unwelcomed economic decisions.
+When the increased costs of maintaining two households strain the family’s budget, parents face the arduous task of making unwelcomed economic decisions.
 For divorcing parents whose children have been attending private school, one of the trickiest is whether or not to continue paying tuition.
 On the one hand, parents want to minimize the impact… Read More »